wxs/Expenses/README.md

 They're very similar.

 PEM is the [GNU Personal Expense Manager](http://www.gnu.org/software/pem/).
-I wrote this before I knew that PEM existed.
-HOWEVER, Expenses' plotting feature does not exist in PEM.
+It also takes the minimalist approach and uses a CSV datastore.
+I wrote this before I knew that PEM existed, however Expenses has some upsides: its versioning and plotting features do not exist in PEM.
 Also I like the pure-python aspect of Expenses.